 If you’re looking for an elegant dinner, look no further than this bow tie pasta with caviar.
 It’s deceptively easy to make, and requires only a handful of ingredients, but that can be our little secret.

-Granted, the hardest thing about this black tie pasta dish is paying for the caviar, but doing so is well worth it.
+Granted, the hardest thing about this bow-tie pasta with caviar is paying for the caviar, but doing so is well worth it.
 When I serve this, my happy guests literally wipe their bowls clean.

 If you can, having a little extra caviar for guests to sprinkle on top like Parmesan cheese is always a crowd pleaser.–Katherine Alford

 It goes without saying what we pour alongside this sassy, classy little number.
 Only a proper French Champagne–okay, or maybe a slightly less-expensive sparkling wine, given the situation with the economy–will do.
 (Do yourself a favor and tuck that bottle of slightly sweet Prosecco or rather mineral-y cava for another occasion.
 You want something with sufficient sturdiness, something that can stand up to the richness of this dish and its caviar.)

 - 2 cups very small cauliflower florets (each about 1/2 inch [12 mm] wide)